Merkhav Mugan: History

 Security rooms are based on a 1951 civil defense law that has undergone several revisions.
 After Israel was attacked by Scud missiles in the Gulf War, the Israeli Home Front Command established new guidelines for civil defense.
 In 1992, technical specifications were drawn up for designated protected spaces in family homes.
 The Merkhav Mugan can withstand blast and shrapnel from conventional weapons, and offers protection against chemical and biological weapons.
-It has reinforced concrete walls and ceilings, 20–30 cm thick floors, and airtight steel doors and windows.
+It has reinforced concrete walls and ceilings, 20 to 30 cm thick floors, and airtight steel doors and windows.